General COVID-19 FAQ

-Testing is required and provided at the Roux Institute (Portland, Maine) campus.
+Testing is required for students, faculty, and staff using the campus and provided at the Roux Institute (Portland, Maine) campus.
 Please see the COVID-19 testing section below for additional information.

 All Northeastern locations have adopted an advanced, highly flexible learning model called Hybrid NUflex.
 From week to week, Hybrid NUflex allows some students to attend classes in person while others join remotely via Zoom or Teams.
 To manage classroom density, some students will be in the classroom while others are learning remotely, in real time.